 Susan Wilkins wrote: “Every spring, what feels like a miracle occurs.
 The days begin to warm and lengthen.
 We find ourselves dropping layers—mittens, scarves and heavy coats—and stepping out to feel the caress of sunlight on bare skin.
 When only weeks ago we traveled to and fro with our busy lives cloaked in winter’s dark blanket, now the soft evening light or early morning’s glimmer guides us into our gardens to discover what is emerging from awakened soil.
 A hint of green under decayed leaves—delight!
 A flower found in full bloom—pure joy!
 Tree buds bursting in vibrant hues above our heads—unstoppable!
 As our planet tilts and spins so steadily along, rested earth gives way to another season of refreshed potential and irrepressible growth.
 We have arrived and spring is singing.”

 Next was the Friends annual meeting, at the Kenwood Park Community Center, 21st and Franklin Ave., Minneapolis on May 17.
-Susan Wilkins could not attend but in her submitted report she added several requests that the Friends could decide on funding.
+Susan Wilkins could not attend but in her submitted report she added several requests that the Friends fund.
 Boardwalk installation was scheduled.
 Board member Phoebe Waugh had received the Volunteer of the Year award from the MPRB.

 Elected to the Friends Board for the coming year were: Candy Bartol, Colin Bartol, Gary Bebeau, Steve Benson, Jayne Funk, Melissa Hansen, Lauren Husting, Vivian Mason, Meleah Maynard, Gloria Miller, Jennifer Olson, Jim Proctor, Sally Pundt, Steve Pundt, Barry Schade, Anthony Waldera, Phoebe Waugh, Pam Weiner and Susan Wilkins (ex-officio).
 Sue Budd, left the board.